 Make A Friend...Make A Difference

-The mentor is there to be a friend and confident for your child.
-They are not there to be a parent or to discipline the mentee (child).
-They are there to help with homework, take them on special outings and just be a friend.
+A mentor’s role is to be a friend and confidant for the mentee (child).
+A mentor can help with homework, take the mentee on special outings, and just be a available in times of need.